AndrewESmith/ReadOnlyContactSystem/readme.md

 https://github.com/AndrewESmith/ReadOnlyContactSystem/blob/master/Data_Dictionary/Data_Analyzing.pptx

 Major Outstanding issues
-1. I require a worker role in Heruko in order to support long running processes.
+1. When importing on Heroku I encountered a time out.
+I think that I require a worker role in order to support long running processes.
 Web roles are limited to 30 seconds and imports and long processes such as browse a list require more time.
 Worker role is added to Procfile.
 Worker role basics here: http://stackoverflow.com/questions/4762016/node-js-workers-background-processes
 The answer is to use CloudAMQP (https://devcenter.heroku.com/articles/cloudamqp#use-with-nodejs)
+2. Pretty much everything else ....

 # Resources
 	- The Node Beginner Book (http://www.nodebeginner.org/)